I'm Honey!

 Leave a treat in the mailbox for your mail carrier

-Through rain, heat and snow, our mail carriers deliver our mail everyday.
-They make it easy for us to pay our bills, send our grandchildren christmas presents and get those new shoes from Nordstrom.
+Through rain, heat, and snow, our mail carriers deliver our mail every day.
+They make it easy for us to pay our bills, send our grandchildren Christmas presents, and of course our handwritten notes of gratitude, love, friendship, or apology.
 Why not put a heartfelt note in your mailbox or a small gift and acknowledge your mail carrier for all the hard work he/she does?

-The magic of a RAOK reduces down to one thing: connection.
+The magic of a RAoK reduces down to one thing: connection.
 As women, we are hard-wired to seek connection.
-We thrive in tight circles of people who honor and support our values, we raise happier children in close communities and we create purpose in our lives when we feel bonded to something.
-A RAOK takes us out of our head and into the present moment by making us stop and actively connect with a fellow human.
+We thrive in tight circles of people who honor and support our values.
+We raise happier children in close communities and we create purpose in our lives when we feel bonded to something.
+A random act of kindness takes us out of our head and into the present moment by making us stop and actively connect with a fellow human.

-Practice an Act of Kindness everyday and the world will be a much better place.
+Practice an Act of Kindness every day and the world will be a much better place.
 These 10 simple acts are easy to do and can be easily incorporated into your very busy day.
 I’m excited to hear about your own journey with these acts, so please add your comments below.
-Perhaps you’d be willing to share your random acts of kindness with one another in MOXIE, our online community.
+Perhaps you’d be willing to share your random acts of kindness with one another on Instagram.

 + show Comments